Tim Kelly (American football)

-Tim Kelly (born August 17, 1986) is an American football coach who is the offensive coordinator and tight ends coach for the New York Giants of the National Football League (NFL).
+Timothy Kelly (born August 17, 1986) is an American football coach who is currently the tight ends coach for the New York Giants.
 He previously served as the offensive coordinator for the Tennessee Titans in 2023 and also coached with the Houston Texans in various assistant roles, including offensive coordinator, between 2014 and 2021.
 Kelly has also served as an assistant coach for several college football teams.
 He attended Eastern Illinois University, where he also played for their football team.

 Coaching career

 Penn State

 In 2012 and 2013, Kelly worked as a graduate assistant for Penn State.

 Houston Texans

-Starting in 2014, Kelly spent three years as offensive quality control coach for head coach Bill O'Brien and the Houston Texans.
-He served as the tight ends coach in 2017 and 2018.
-On February 5, 2019, Kelly was promoted to offensive coordinator.
+In 2014, Kelly was hired as the offensive quality control coach for the Houston Texans under new head coach Bill O'Brien.
+Kelly served as the tight ends coach in 2017 and 2018.
+On February 5, 2019, he was promoted to offensive coordinator.
 In 2020, Kelly was given an additional role as quarterbacks coach.

-On March 10, 2021, Kelly was retained as offensive coordinator under head coach David Culley.
+On March 10, 2021, Kelly was retained as offensive coordinator under new head coach David Culley.

-On January 13, 2022, Kelly was fired by the Texans, alongside head coach David Culley.
+On January 13, 2022, Kelly and Culley were fired by the Texans.